UW Foundation Overview

 The UW Foundation holds gift funds that can be accessed by using a UW Foundation Check Request (Log in, hover over Fund Management in red navigation bar, select "Check/ACH request" from the pull down menu).

-These checks can pay vendors directly, or transfer money from the
+These requests can be used to pay vendors directly, or transfer money from the UWF to a UW 233 account.
+UW 233 fund

-accounts, which can accept only gift revenue.
-The request is made by combining a Foundation Check Request with a gift check routing form (select Check Routing Form - Create New Entry).
+accounts can accept only gift revenue.
+Vendor payment are made by submitting a check request with invoice and proper documentation.
+A transfer is made by combining a Foundation Check Request with a gift check routing form (select Check Routing Form - Create New Entry).

 UW Foundation funds can be accessed with e-Reimbursement in